How Ancient Roman Stoicism is Changing Modern Lives for Better

 A useful overview of the Stoicism movement currently building momentum across the world, by Sarah Berry:

-The philosophy prompt self-experimentation from time to time so that we are not held captive to our comfort zone and can practice courage in the face of change.
+Stoicism encourages us to carry out thought experiments on ourselves so that we are not held captive to our comfort zone and enables us to practice courage in the face of change.

 “Stoicism is not a set of ethics or principles.
 It’s a collection of spiritual exercises designed to help people through the difficulties of life.
 To focus on managing emotion, specifically non-helpful emotion,” explains Ryan Holiday, author of The Obstacle Is the Way